 The Sad Demise of Sridevi and The Appalling Death of Indian Media – #NewsKiMaut

-The reality is that most of the TV anchors and other guests who debate tirelessly every day are not really news anchors.
-Rather than investigating a news, it looks like a competition for who can scream the loudest, who can continuously blabber without making much sense, and who can aggressively stop another person from making a point.
+The reality is that most of the Indian TV anchors and other journalists who debate tirelessly every day are not really news anchors.
+Rather than investigating a news, it looks like a competition for who can shout the loudest, who can continuously blabber without making any sense, and who can aggressively stop another person from making a point.
 Strangely, the debates are not won not on logic, but on shouting skills.

-The fundamental aim to journalists is to inform and educate the people, examine and analyze the news, and share the news in an unbiased manner, even if it means criticizing the government policies.
+The fundamental aim of Indian TV Anchors and Journalists is to inform and educate the people, examine and analyze the news, and share the news in an unbiased manner, even if it means criticizing the government policies.
 The instant bias steps in, then it’s all propaganda and not news.

-How Indian Media Embarrassed People during Nepal Earthquakes?
+How Indian TV Anchors and Journalists Embarrassed People during Nepal Earthquakes?

 Regrettably, most of the Indian TV anchors act as if they are really are powerful and can wreck the democracy by their biased, unreliable and unprofessional approach.
 Words are taken out of context; guests are not allowed to express their views; people who have come to debate are shouted down like prisoners, while anchors are hostile, disruptive and light-years away from true journalism.